If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Morgasm CBD lube ingredients

 Morgasm CBD lube is vegan, cruelty-free, paraben-free, and organic.
-It is safe for use with both latex and non-latex barriers as well as all body-safe sex toy materials.
+It is safe for use with both latex and non-latex barriers as well as all body-safe toy materials.

 I don’t love that Morgasm’s lube contains glycerin, even organic vegetable glycerin.
 Many experts, including those at institutions such as Stanford OB/GYN and the Cleveland Clinic, state that glycerin can contribute to yeast infections.
 I’m not particularly prone to them but I have a personal rule against using glycerin-containing products internally for the sake of my vaginal health.
 You’ll need to make your own risk assessment based on your body and preferences.
 For that reason, I proceeded with testing Morgasm CBD lube only on the outside of my vulva.